Layer Collapse Can be Induced by Unstructured Pruning

-As a preliminary experiment, we will study here the effect of pruning on the layer's entropy.
-Table~\ref{tab:entropy} reports the entropy trend of the six layers showing the lowest entropy.
-The iterative magnitude approach removes progressively, in this setup, the 50\% of the parameters from the model, following a vanilla global unstructured magnitude pruning approach.
-As expected from the derivation as in Sec.~\ref{sec:theory}, as the pruning progresses (and implicitly $t$ grows), the entropy is naturally decreased, showcasing very small values after some pruning iterations.
+First, we study the effect of pruning on the layer's entropy.
+Table~\ref{tab:entropy} reports the entropy trend of the six layers having the lowest entropy for ResNet-18 trained on CIFAR-10.
+As expected from the derivation in Sec.~\ref{sec:recact}, as the pruning progresses (and implicitly as $t$ grows), the entropy is naturally decreased, showcasing very small values after some pruning iterations.
 However, we also observe that as the entropy $\widehat{H}_1$ decreases, the top-1 accuracy begins to deteriorate.
-This happens as there is no proper pruning re-allocation, that instead happens with NEPENTHE according to \eqref{eq:EntroMag_hat}: indeed, in such case not only does the performance remain high, but we can successfully remove three layers from the model.
-Noticeably, $\widehat{H}_4$ and $\widehat{H}_5$ are also very low, while already starting from $\widehat{H}_6$ the entropy is very high.
-Contrarily to magnitude pruning where the entropy is in general in intermediate-range values, NEPENTHE tries to push all the encoded information toward layers having already high entropy, enabling effective layer removal with little (or in this case no) performance loss.
-This is also illustrated in Fig.~\ref{ResNet18-bar}, showing the distribution of the neuron states per layer for ResNet-18 on CIFAR-10 trained with NEPENTHE.
+This occurs without proper pruning reallocation, unlike in NEPENTHE with ~\eqref{eq:EntroMag_hat}.
+Indeed, in this case, our method not only preserves the model performance (even improves it), but we can also successfully remove three layers from the model.
+Noticeably, $\widehat{H}_4$ and $\widehat{H}_5$ are also very low, while already starting from $\widehat{H}_6$, the entropy is very high.
+As opposed to IMP where in general the entropy lies in intermediate-range values, NEPENTHE tries to push all the encoded information toward layers having already high entropy, enabling effective layer removal with little (or in this case no) performance loss.
+This is also illustrated in Fig.~\ref{ResNet18-bar}, showing the distribution of the filter states per layer for the same setup.
 Our unstructured pruning approach effectively removes three layers by pushing all the neurons inside low-entropy layers to be either in the ON or in the OFF state.
-Besides, we also notice that in some layers (like the 1, 13, and 17) there are entire units at zero entropy- we also achieve some structured sparsity by an unstructured approach, as already reported in some works~\cite{han2015learning,tartaglione2021serene}.
-Here follows an extensive analysis of more datasets and architectures.
+Besides, we also notice that in some layers (like 13 and 17), entire units reach zero entropy, indicating that structured sparsity can naturally emerge from an unstructured pruning process, as previously reported in related works~\citep{han2015learning,tartaglione2021serene}.